haskell/cabal/doc/cabal-commands.rst

 ======================

 ``cabal help`` groups commands into global, package, new-style project and legacy sections.
-We talk in detail about all of the new-style project commands, ``help`` and ``list-bin`` but there are other commands.
+We talk in detail about some of the new-style project commands, ``help`` and ``list-bin`` but there are other commands.

 ::